z-prince/mod-0-project-be/section1/README.md

 * `rm`: This will remove a file from your system.
 Be careful with this!
 The terminal assumes you're a little more of an expert than the system does.
 This doesn't move the file to the Trash, it removes it completely from your system.
 It's a little like moving the file to the trash and then deleting it immediately.

-* `rm -rf`: Adding the `-r` and `-f` flags to the `rm` command will allow you to delete directories even if they have other files and/or directories inside of them.
-For more information on each of these flags enter `man rm` into your terminal.
-It will print out the manual for this command.
+* `rm -rf`: Passing the `-r` and `-f` options together to the `rm` command will allow you to delete directories even if they have other files and/or directories inside of them.

+* For more information on each of these options run `man rm` in the Terminal.
+A manual page for the `rm` command will open.

+* When viewing a `man` page, the Terminal is "taken over" by an interactive file-reading program called `less`.
+  * While looking at the `man rm` page, read about the `-f` option (use the arrow keys to scroll if needed).
+  * Next, scroll down and read this entry about `-R` (which, you'll learn, is the same as `-r`!)

+* To exit the `less` program, hit the `q` key.
+This will take you back to the Terminal prompt.

+* `man` pages can be super technical reading.
+You won't understand every detail of these pages and that's ok.
+It's still great practice!

 #### Terminal Practice

 👩‍💻 Use `rm` and `rm -rf` to delete each of the files and directories you created in the `Making Things` section above.

-Note that it would be possible to delete the entire directory that you created with just `rm -rf secretLibrary`. **Don't do this!** At this point it's better for you to delete each of the files and directories individually so that you get some practice with these commands, which will help you remember them better in the long run.
-The goal here (for this particular exercise) isn't to be efficient and creating and deleting files and directories, it's to *get practice* creating and deleting files and directories.
+Note that it would be possible to delete the entire directory that you created with just `rm -rf secret_library_project`. **Don't do this!** At this point it's better for you to delete each of the files and directories individually so that you get some practice with these commands, which will help you remember them better in the long run.

+The goal here (for this particular exercise) isn't to be efficient at creating and deleting files and directories, it's to *get practice* creating and deleting files and directories.
 Ultimately this practice will allow you to be more efficient in the future.

-## Part C Ruby Foundations
+## Part C: Ruby Foundations

 In this section, you will begin to learn the basics of Ruby.
 You will work through several exercises which will help you get comfortable running files and seeing output.
 You will learn about ways to represent data in Ruby as Strings, Numbers, and Booleans, as well as begin to explore how to capture and work with that data.